Electronics notes/Resistors

 There is also a variant often hidden inside equipment, trimmers, trimmer pots, preset pots.
 You often tweak these with a screwdriver, because they are mostly used for factory calibration, sometimes recalibration, but not everyday use.
 They are also regularly used as tweakable resistors, not using the third lead.

-Trimmer pots are frequently multi-turn, user-tweakable pots more often single-turn.
+Trimmer pots (trimpots) are frequently multi-turn, user-tweakable pots more often single-turn.

-There are also multi-turn potmeters, which go through their range in many rotations, typically so that the same movement can be more accurate tweaking.
+There are also multi-turn potmeters (often trimpots), which go through their range in many rotations, typically so that the same movement can be more accurate tweaking and, in particular, are great for calibration.

-Continuous-turn pots also exist (but jump between their extremes at some point), though in practice encoders are often simpler and more robust.
+Continuous-turn pots also exist (but jump between their extremes at some point), though if you're doing this for position sensing, then there are simpler and more robust methods, such as encoders.

 Taper